-An offerer needs to be able to handle error conditions that can occur during an offer/answer transaction, e.g. if an answer contains an SDP 'dtls-connection' attribute with an 'existing' value even if no DTLS connection exists, or if the answer contains a new fingerprint value for an existing DTLS connection.
-If such error case occurs, the offerer SHOULD terminate the associated DTLS connection (if it exists) and send a new offer in order to terminate each media stream using the DTLS association, by setting the associated port value to zero [RFC4145].
+An offerer needs to be able to handle error conditions that can occur during an offer/answer transaction, e.g. if an answer contains an SDP 'dtls-connection' attribute with an 'existing' value even if no DTLS association exists, or if the answer contains one or more new fingerprint values for an existing DTLS association.
+If such error case occurs, the offerer SHOULD terminate the associated DTLS association (if it exists) and send a new offer in order to terminate each media stream using the DTLS association, by setting the associated port value to zero [RFC4145].